Logan-Fouts/Thesis/Code/Readme.md

-# Layered Architecture Leveraged For Flexible Algorithm Building For Efficient and Accurate Detection of Visually Near-Duplicate Images
+# Multi-Method NDI Detection Using a Layered Architecture Framework for Optimized Simplicity and Flexibility

 ## Getting Started